-- 1. Students will understand the applications of Multiple Integration - 2.
-Students will exhibit the knowledge of Laplace transforms - 3.
-Students will be able to apply Ordinary Differential equations with giveninitial and boundary conditions in engineering subjects - 4.
-Students will be able to analyze the Vector differentiation and Integration in various domains - 5.
+- 1. Student will understand the applications of Curve tracing and Multiple integration - 2.
+Student will exhibit the Knowledge of Laplace transforms. - 3.
+Student will exhibit the Knowledge of Inverse Laplace transforms and solve the ordinary differential equations with given initial boundary conditions in engineering subjects - 4.
+Student will be able to analyze the Vector differentiation and Integration in various domains. - 5.
 Student understands the applications of Vector Integral theorems.